Run a Basic Job

 For a basic job, there are two hardware settings to edit: Number of Cores and Core Type.

-- In this case, we can select Number of Cores of 1, and Core Type as Onyx.
+- In this case, we can select Number of Cores of 1, and Core Type as Emerald.
 Rescale offers On-Demand and On-Demand Pro coretype options.
 You can find more information on these options here.

 - Maximum job duration can be set, by changing the Walltime.
 Note that there is currently a limit on the maximum job duration you can set on a job.
 More information here